georgedonnelly/georgedonnelly.github.io/index.markdown

 The immediate goal for More Liberty Now (MLN) is to identify the most efficient vectors for empowering individuals worldwide to reclaim our liberty – all of it, not just “civil liberties” or government-approved rights – through better ideas, tools, lifestyles and processes.
 [Read more](http://morelibertynow.com/about/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UfDjnO12Mys" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Keep in Touch

-The best way to keep in touch is to get on my More Liberty Now mailing list here.

 * [http://morelibertynow.com/](http://morelibertynow.com/)